cmkellett/DICE2013R-mc/README.md

 Version 1.1 fixes a compatability issue with CasADi v3.2.1.

 Version 2.0 adds the parameter set released by Nordhaus as DICE2016R.
 In the main file, set the variable "Param_set" to either 2013 or 2016 for the desired parameter set.

+Version 2.1 fixes various minor errors related to a time indexing error and some incorrect parameters for DICE2016R.
+Provides improved plotting scripts and verification against the DICE2016R GAMS code.